Pharmacy Manager's Responsibilities

 - Complete Pharmacy Manager Education (Community Pharmacies Only)

 Managers of community pharmacies must complete the Board-approved pharmacy manager training program as per Professional Practice Policy 69: Community Pharmacy Manager Education.

-- For community pharmacy managers appointed as such on or after September 1, 2018, as soon as practicable and no later than one year after appointment; and
+- for all community pharmacy managers, no later than one year after appointment;

-- For all community pharmacy managers, every three years after compliance with (a) or (b), as applicable.
+- for all community pharmacy managers, every three years after compliance with (a); and,

 The Pharmacy Manager Training Program is open to pharmacists, pharmacy technicians, pharmacy students, owners, and anyone else interested, however, only full, limited and non-practicing pharmacists will be able to submit a declaration of completion on eServices.